gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

 You can either specify the maintenance window in the shoot spec (`.spec.maintenance.timeWindow`) or the start time of the maintenance window using the Gardener dashboard (**CLUSTERS** > **[YOUR-CLUSTER]** > **OVERVIEW** > **Lifecycle** > **Maintenance**).

-### Auto-Update and Forceful Updates Based on Expiration Dates
+### Auto-Update and Forceful Updates

 To trigger updates during the maintenance window automatically, Gardener offers the following methods:

-* _Auto-update_: <br>Gardener starts an update during the next maintenance window whenever there’s a version available in the `CloudProfile` that is higher than the one of your shoot cluster specification.
+* _Auto-update_: <br>Gardener starts an update during the next maintenance window whenever there’s a version available in the `CloudProfile` that is higher than the one of your shoot cluster specification, and that is not classified as `preview` version.
 For Kubernetes versions, auto-update only updates to higher patch levels.

   You can either activate auto-update on the Gardener dashboard (**CLUSTERS** > **[YOUR-CLUSTER]** > **OVERVIEW** > **Lifecycle** > **Maintenance**) or in the shoot cluster specification:

   *  `.spec.maintenance.autoUpdate.kubernetesVersion: true`
   *  `.spec.maintenance.autoUpdate.machineImageVersion: true`

 * _Forceful updates_: <br>In the maintenance window, Gardener compares the current version given in the shoot cluster specification with the version list in the `CloudProfile`.
-If the version has an expiration date and if it's before the start of the maintenance window, Gardener starts an update to the highest version available in the `CloudProfile`.
+If the version has an expiration date and if the date is before the start of the maintenance window, Gardener starts an update to the highest version available in the `CloudProfile`.
+The highest version in `CloudProfile` can’t have an expiration date.
 For Kubernetes versions, Gardener only updates to higher patch levels or consecutive minor versions.
-The highest version in `CloudProfile` can’t have an expiration date.

 If you don’t want to wait for the next maintenance window, you can annotate the `Shoot` specification with `shoot.gardener.cloud/operation: maintain`.
-Gardener then checks immediately if there’s an auto-update or an update based on expiration dates needed.
+Gardener then checks immediately if there’s an auto-update or a forceful update needed.

 {{% notice info %}}
 <p>